Merwen1/My-Store-Backend/README.md

+# My Store Backend

-the first thing you must do is run: npm install
+## the first thing you must do is run:
+npm install

-then you must create a .env file in the root directory with the following content:
+## then you must create a .env file in the root directory with the following content:
 DATABASE_URL="mysql://newUser:123456@localhost:3306/store"

-then set Up the Database:
+## then set Up the Database:
 npx prisma migrate dev --name init npx prisma generate

-then Run the Server:
+## then Run the Server:
 node server.js or using nodemon server.js

 ---------------------------------------------------------------
-Project Structure
+## Project Structure
 my-crud-app
 ├── prisma
 │   └── schema.prisma      # Defines models and database connection details